konflux-ci/build-definitions/README.md

 This includes default Pipelines and Tasks.
 You need to have bootstrapped a working appstudio configuration from (see `https://github.com/redhat-appstudio/infra-deployments`) for the dev of pipelines or new tasks.

+Pipelines are delivered into App Studio via `quay.io/redhat-appstudio/build-templates-bundle:v0.1.1` (the tag will be updated every change)

+Tasks are delivered into App Studio via Cluster tasks installedfrom `https://github.com/redhat-appstudio/infra-deployments/blob/main/components/build/clustertasks`
+App Studio specific cluster tasks will be found in this repository.
+Currently a set of utilties are bundled with App Studio in `quay.io/redhat-appstudio/appstudio-utils:v0.1` as a convenience but tasks may be run from different per-task containers in future.

 ## Devmode for Pipelines

 The pipelines can be found in the `pipelines` directories.